JBQuant/JBQuant.github.io/_posts/2019-07-21-caching-stock-prices.markdown

 those skills if I don't have an easy and efficient way to access the large volume of data needed to run meaningful analysis?
 I'm going to teach you a method to overcome one of he biggest hurdles to getting started: Actually getting the data to conduct research.
-I developed a system to automate this process by creating a function that utilizing the '''tseries''' package in R to cache historical security prices onto my local drive, which effectively "stages" the data in order to run the actual analysis.
+I developed a system to automate this process by creating a function that utilizing the ```tseries``` package in R to cache historical security prices onto my local drive, which effectively "stages" the data in order to run the actual analysis.

 Much of the functionality here was developed by using [Financial Analytics with R by Bennett & Hugen](https://www.amazon.com/Financial-Analytics-Building-Laboratory-Science/dp/1107150752/ref=sr_1_3?crid=MV3JU6ASDB9W&keywords=financial+analytics+with+r&qid=1563721706&s=gateway&sprefix=financial+analytics%2Caps%2C123&sr=8-3) as a guide.